Particular/docs.particular.net/nservicebus/upgrades/5to6-moving-away-from-ibus.md

 ## Dependency Injection

-In previous versions of NServiceBus the `IBus` interface was automatically registered in the IoC container.
+In previous versions of NServiceBus the `IBus` interface was automatically registered in the IOC container.
 In Version 6, the new context aware interfaces, for example, the `IEndpointInstance`, `IMessageSession` and `IMessageHandlerContext`, etc., will not be automatically registered in the [Container](/nservicebus/containers/).

 In NServiceBus Versions 5 and below, when a custom component was registered in the container, the custom component had access to the `IBus` instance via dependency injection.